mckelveygreg/Gregs-100DaysOfCode/log.md

    - Today's Progress: Yea!
 Finished the twitch viewer.
 Jumped back into FCC JavaScript challenges
    - Thoughts: My styling is getting better.
 FCC challenges are super hard!
 Had to mildly cheat on most...
    - Link to work: https://codepen.io/mckelveygreg/full/qooaZz/

+  Day 40: April 1, 2018
+   - Today's PRogress: Did some FCC challenges, had to cheat a bit much...
+Looked into the Planning Center Church directory app for OICC though
+   - Thoughts: JS challenges are still above my skill!
+The planning center API doesn't look too difficult though!

+  Day 41: April 2, 2018
+   - Today's progress: I opened up a bazillion tabs and can't find out how to send client id and secret in a JSON header!
+   - Thoughts: I twitted out for help today... i hope something comes of it!!
+I need to get better at asked for help, or at least finding the right spot for it!

 <!-- TEMPLATE FORM
 ### Day 0: February 30, 2016 (Example 1)